Self-Organization and Artificial Life: What is self-organization?

 A formal definition of the term runs into difficulties in agreeing on what is a \emph{system}, what is \emph{organization}, and what is \emph{self} \citep{GershensonHeylighen2003a}, none of which are perfectly straightforward.
 However, a pragmatic approach focuses on when it is \emph{useful} to describe a system as self-organizing \citep{GershensonDCSOS}.
 This utility typically comes when an observer identifies a pattern at a higher scale but is also interested in phenomena at a lower scale; there then arise questions of how the lower scale produces the observables at the higher scale, as well as how the higher scale constrains and promotes observables at the lower scale.
 For example, bird behavior leads to flock formation, and descriptors at the level of the flock can also be used to understand regulation of individual bird behavior \citep{KeysDugatkin1990}.

-Self-organization has been an important concept within a number of disciplines, including statistical mechanics \citep{Wolfram1983,Crutchfield2011}, supramolecular chemistry \citep{Lehn2017}, and computer science \citep{mamei2006case}.
+Self-organization has been an important concept within a number of disciplines \citep{SkarCoveney2003}, including statistical mechanics \citep{Wolfram1983,Crutchfield2011}, supramolecular chemistry \citep{Lehn2017}, and computer science \citep{Kohonen2000,mamei2006case}.
 Artificial Life (ALife) frequently draws heavily on self-organizing systems in different contexts \citep{Aguilar2014The-Past-Presen}, starting in the early days of the field with studies of systems like snowflake formation \citep{Packard1986} and agent flocking \citep{reynolds87flocks}, and continuing to the present day.
 However, there are often confusions and misinterpretations involved with this concept, possibly due to an apparent lack of recent systematic literature.
-In this work, we aim at providing a review of self-organization within the context of ALife, with a goal to open discussions on this important topic to the interested audience within the community.
-We first articulate some fundamental aspects of self-organization, outline ways the term has been used by researchers in the field, and then summarize work based on self-organization within \emph{soft} (simulated), \emph{hard} (robotic), and \emph{wet} (chemical and biochemical) domains of ALife.
-We also provide perspectives for further research.